nevosial/setups/Docker.md

 `-d : detached mode` It means that the newly created container will run in the background.

+Following example creates containers with exposing the ports of the application.

 `docker run -d -p <hostPort>:<containerPort> -t <imagename>`

 Example: